Spectrogram of a radio wave reflection off a ionised meteor trail lasting about 60 s:

 this page is about different radio monitoring projects of mine.
 Hopefully it will be inspiring and informative.
 Basically, radio monitoring means the recording of received RF-power.

 Radio monitoring in its simplest way engages a RF-sensor (=radio) and a recording unit.
-Receiving frequency, bandwidth of the sensing unit, signal-integration time, trigger threshold, recording-interval, date and total monitoring period have to be chosen appropriate to the objective.
+Receiving frequency, bandwidth, signal-integration time, trigger threshold, recording-interval, date and total monitoring period have to be chosen appropriate to the objective.
 If more than one radio frequency should be monitored, the RF-sensor must allow for different frequencies controlled by an automatic system.
 A time/frequency schedule has to be set up or in case of a frequency-sweep the span and increment must be defined together with a schedule of the repetitons .

-If a transmitter is used, the frequency, transmission interval, transmission power, modulation, signal protocol (digital mode), date and time period can be controlled.
+If a transmitter is used, the frequency, transmission interval, transmission power, modulation, if applicable signal protocol (digital mode), date and time period can be controlled.
 It requires to be a licensed radio amateur to work a broad range of radio frequencies.
-The actual monitoring is outsourced to third persons who feed their automatically generated reception reports to internet accessible databases.
+The actual monitoring is outsourced to third persons who operate either a web-sdr or a digital mode capable receiver feeding automatically generated reception reports to internet accessible databases.

 My radio projects used radio waves in the frequency range 10 kHz-200 MHz to investigate atmospheric phenomena.
-The studies focuse on ionospheric topics as well as meteor related topics:
+The studies focuse on A-ionospheric topics as well as B-meteor related topics:

 My most extensive project is dedicated to the radio observation of meteors.
 After first steps in this topic soon my interest arised in the study of meteor head echoes.
 Thereby, the french GRAVES-Radar was used as a very powerful transmitter for meteor head echo reception.
 As a necessary prerequisite I developed a fast recording software with numerical output together with a second program to processes the gained data.
 Both scripts can be downloaded for free.
 The radio detectability of head echoes as well as the visualisation of meteor showers and major sporadic meteor origins based on meteor head echoes were covered in depth in several studies.
 Read more.